lineupjs/lineup-element/README.md

 [![License: MIT][mit-image]][mit-url] [![NPM version][npm-image]][npm-url]  [![CircleCI][ci-image]][ci-url]

 LineUp is an interactive technique designed to create, visualize and explore rankings of items based on a set of heterogeneous attributes.
-This is a [React](https://reactjs.org/) wrapper around the JavaScript library [LineUp.js](https://github.com/sgratzl/lineupjs).
+This is a Polymer 2.0](https://www.polymer-project.org/) web component wrapper around the JavaScript library [LineUp.js](https://github.com/sgratzl/lineupjs).
 Details about the LineUp visualization technique can be found at [http://lineup.caleydo.org](http://lineup.caleydo.org).

 Usage
 -----